microsoft/infersharp/CONTRIBUTING.md

 ```

 Tips for debugging Infer# in your test:
-- Check "{output_directory}/cfg.txt" to confirm the correctness of CFG.
+- The CFG is expressed in a text format in {output_directory}/cfg.txt.
-- Browse "infer-out/bugs.txt" to confirm bugs are identified as expected.
+- Reported bugs are located at /infer-out/bugs.txt.
-- It can be useful to look at the debug HTML output of Infer located in "infer-out/captured/" to see the detail of the symbolic execution.
+- Detailed analysis information is located at /infer-out/captured/.

 ## Coding Style